-Certificate Normal Maximum

-Program Timeframe Timeframe

-Ag Transportation 20 weeks 30 weeks
+Certificate Program Normal Timeframe Maximum Timeframe Advanced Welding Technology 38 weeks 57 weeks Ag Transportation 20 weeks 30 weeks

 At the midpoint of the maximum timeframe, students must have successfully completed 1/2 of the program's clock hour requirements.
 For example: The maximum timeframe for the Ag Transportation is 30 weeks.
 The total clock hours needed for completion of this program is 600 clock hours.
 By the time the student has been in the program for 15 weeks (1/2 of the maximum time frame), they must have attended at least 300 clock hours.
 This time frame is applicable for all students including those who did not receive financial aid.